EmpanS/Project-Sudoku/README.md

 Using prebuilt functions from OpenCV (Open Computer Vision Library) and Convolutional Neural Networks (CNNs) in the Keras API together with my own algorithms, an image of a Sudoku board transforms from just pixel values to a numpy array with integers, which then enables a solution to be found using a Brute Force-algorithm.

 ## How to run the program
-There are two ways to run the program, first you have to download all files from the \Project folder.
+There are two ways to run the program, first you have to download the project.
 Then, you can:
 1. Solve your own Sudoku by taking an image of the Sudoku board, save it on your computer.
 Then, run the SudokuMain.py from the command prompt and specify the image path as an argument.
 2. Solve one of the sample boards found in \Project, by running SudokuMain.py without specifying an image path.